 Are you completely overloaded with emails, in the many folders on your chosen webmail software?
-My three line whip (ok, sometimes it isn’t) is I keep one months of emails live, address what needs replying to or actioning, the rest I archive.
+My three-line whip (ok, sometimes it isn’t) is I keep one month of emails live, address what needs replying to or actioning, the rest I archive.

 Ergonomics and Screen Free

 Try new ideas and practices, now – as humans do, we look, we are curious, we learn but that doesn’t always have to be on a screen.